-3DO planned to make money by licensing software houses to write games for 3DO hardware (from \$3/CD sold).
+3DO planned to make money by licensing software houses to write games for 3DO hardware (\$3/CD sold).

-To get very cheap game consoles, 3DO gave away licenses to the hardware - to Panasonic, Sanyo, Toshiba, Goldstar (LG) - cheap complements to 3DO software.
+To get very cheap game consoles, 3DO gave away licenses to the hardware - to Panasonic, Gold Star, Sanyo, Toshiba - cheap complements to 3DO software.

 Eventually, offered hardware manufacturers 2 shares of 3DO/console sold, and increased the royalty per game sold to \$6.
-Now: 3DO is just a software developer.
+Now: 3DO just a software developer.